-The Oil and Gas Division Field Operations receives between 500 and 600 complaints each year.
-These complaints come from a variety of sources, including operators, mineral owners, surface owners, government agencies, and members of the public.
+The Oil and Gas Division Field Operations section receives between 500 and 600 public complaints each year.
+These complaints come from a variety of sources, including operators, mineral owners, surface owners, government agencies, and other members of the public.
 Complaints are accepted in a variety of formats, including phone calls, emails, letters, social media, or visits to the district offices.
+A complaint may be a formal complaint requiring a certain process or an informal complaint, which requires action but does not follow the prescribed process of formal complaints.
+The Commission's website includes details about filing a Field Operations complaint2, noting that Field Operations is responsible for conducting investigations of complaints related to the exploration, production and transportation of oil and natural gas in Texas that are within the Commission's authority and jurisdiction.3

-Complaints involving potential violations of the Commission's rules are investigated by the appropriate District Office.
+Public Complaints involving potential violations of the Commission's rules are investigated by the appropriate District Office.
 The investigation involves an inspection that is documented in the ICE system.
-Any violations identified are addressed through the Commission's enforcement procedures.
+Any identified violations are addressed through the Commission's enforcement procedures, with a referral to the Office of General Counsel-Legal Enforcement Section following any District Office compliance and enforcement actions that do not resolve a violation.
+These processes are detailed in Appendices C and D.